Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 Disable Purchases During National Holidays in WooCommerce

 Some stores need to close on public holidays.
-Disable purchases during national holidays in WooCommerce under WooCommerce → Store Timer → Holiday Settings by enabling Holiday-Based Restrictions.
+Disable purchases during national holidays in WooCommerce under WooCommerce → Store Timer.

 Save changes, and on selected dates, the plugin automatically disables purchasing and displays your notices for compliant holiday closures without manual store management.